 Roberta Christensen chairs Koley Jessen’s Intellectual Property Practice Group and provides business-practical, timely counsel on intellectual property matters.

 All intellectual property used by a business has a life cycle.
 That life cycle commences with conception and development, or with respect to that particular business, may commence with purchase or license.
 With a particular emphasis in trademark law and long-standing relationships with intellectual property attorneys around the world, Roberta helps clients understand and evaluate their options to protect their valuable intellectual property at home and abroad, and in applying for and securing the protections offered under applicable law.
 In many instances, businesses wish to acquire, rather than develop, intellectual property.
 Roberta’s extensive experience in drafting and negotiating development, purchase, license and subscription agreements enables her and her team to conduct effective due diligence and structure the form of agreement that best meets her clients’ needs.

-Roberta has been named among the Best Lawyers in America (© Woodward/White Inc.) for her work in Technology Law, is AV Preeminent® Rated in the Martindale-Hubbell Law Directory and was selected as a 2015 Top Rated lawyer in IP Law by American Lawyer Media and Martindale Hubbell.
+Roberta has been named among the Best Lawyers in America (© Woodward/White Inc.) for her work in Technology Law, is AV Preeminent® Rated in the Martindale-Hubbell Law Directory and was selected as a 2015 and 2018 Top Rated lawyer in IP Law by American Lawyer Media and Martindale Hubbell.
 She enjoys speaking on intellectual property, data privacy and tax law.

 News & Publications